lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 ./demo-3-act-presentation.sh
 ```

-This script guides the audience through:
+This script guides the audience through the presentation slides:

 ### **Introduction: The Sovereign Challenge**
+*Refer to Slides 1-6*

+- **Slide 1-5**: Introduction and context
+- **Slide 6**: The Problem - A Fragile and Non-Verifiable Security Model
   - Explains the problem: fragile IP-based geofencing and insider threats
   - Introduces the Unified Identity solution

 ### **Act 1: The Setup (Trusted Infrastructure)**
+*Refer to Slide 12: Implementation Architecture*

 - Shows the architecture (Sovereign Cloud ↔ On-Prem Private Cloud)
 - Demonstrates Keylime Verifier establishing hardware root of trust with TPM
 - Verifies all services are running
+- **Slide 12** displays the complete end-to-end solution architecture

-### **Act 2: The Happy Path (Proof of Residency)**
+### **Act 2: The Happy Path (Proof of Geofencing)**
+*Refer to Slides 7 and 12*

+- **Slide 7**: The Solution - Zero-Trust, HW-Rooted, Unified Identity
 - Shows SPIRE Agent fetching Unified SVID with:
   - Workload Attestation (Software identity)
   - Host Attestation (TPM proof)